naftaliharris/tauthon/README.md

 ---------------------------

 There are a small handful of backwards incompatibilities introduced by Tauthon.
-Triggering these involves checking the python version, introspection of Python internals (including the AST), or depending on errors being raised from nonexistent new features.
+Triggering these involves checking the Python version, introspection of Python internals (including the AST), or depending on errors being raised from nonexistent new features.